bwsw/sj-platform/SJDocs/source/Glossary.rst

   (transactional streams); a Scala library providing an infrastructure component which implements transactional messaging.

 Window
   A set of elements on an unbounded stream.
-Sliding windows are implemented by a batch module in the system.
-Batches collected in a window are transferred further for processing and the window slides forward for the set sliding interval.
+Grouping elements in a batch allows processing a series of events at one time.
+It is important in case the processing of events in a stream depends on these events or on events in another stream.